elwaze/MacGyver/README.md

 # MacGyver

-## OpenClassrooms : 3rd project : create a maze with pygame
+## OpenClassrooms: 3rd project: create a maze with pygame

-The aim of this project was to create a game where the player has to move Mac Giver through a maze with the cursor movement keys.
+The aim of this project was to create a game where the player has to move Mac Gyver through a maze with the cursor movement keys.
 Before trying to escape, he has to collect 3 objects on his way.

 Python script.
-files : main.py, runner.py, items.py, maze.py, cons.py, maze.txt, images, font
+files: main.py, runner.py, items.py, maze.py, cons.py, maze.txt, images, font

-## How to play :
+## How to play:

 To start playing, open the mac_gyver.exe file.
 Then you can move Mac Gyver by using the cursor movement keys.